Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

-The real target is the Pororin Fishing Rod.
-You unlock it by progressing the research system at Pororin (the village southeast of Hernand and your camp), working through the Pororin research line, then sending your camp teams out on dispatch missions — one of those dispatch missions crafts the rod for you.
-It is a dedicated project, not a quick second buy, so plan for it once you are settled into the camp systems.
+The real target is the Pororin Fishing Rod, the one rod that reliably lands legendary fish.
+You earn it through your camp’s research rather than a shop: work through the Secret Tools of Life line at the Pororin research institute, then run the camp dispatch mission (tied to the Arboria Craftshop) that crafts the rod for you.
+It is a dedicated project, not a quick second purchase, and it carries a fishing cooldown-reduction perk — so plan for it once you are settled into the camp systems.

 There are exactly five legendary fish in Crimson Desert, and they sell for 10 silver each.
 Equip the Pororin Fishing Rod before attempting any of them — they fight harder and longer than normal catches, and a regular rod rarely holds.
 They sit in specific, often tiny bodies of water, so the locations matter more than the technique here.